DataBiosphere/data-store-cli/docs/tutorials/OpenAPIExamples.rst

 are downloaded.
 The ``no_data`` or ``no_metadata`` flags can be set to True to download only the metadata or data, respectively (see example below).

-Implementation detail: All files are downloaded to a local cache directory called ``.hca`` that is created in the directory where the download is initiated.
-The user should never need to interact directly with the ``.hca`` directory.
+Implementation detail: All files are downloaded to a local cache directory called ``.dbio`` that is created in the directory where the download is initiated.
+The user should never need to interact directly with the ``.dbio`` directory.

 See note above regarding version numbering.